eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 - Added ability to `catch` instances of `Throwable`.
 - Minor adjustment to type argument inference algorithm for covariant and contravariant type parameters.
+- Change to the syntax for dynamic enumeration expressions in native JavaScript interop.

 The last two changes are breaking changes but should not impact very many programs.